pyne/pyne/docs/pyapi/spatialsolver.rst

       For the SCT STEP solver, the source file should be formatted as following.
-      There should be ng * nx * ny * nz ?source? entries present.
+      There should be ng * nx * ny * nz source entries present.
-      We will refer to the index of each ?source? value as (ng, nx, ny, nz).
+      We will refer to the index of each source value as (ng, nx, ny, nz).
       The source entries should be in the following order:

           (1,1,1,1)